teaching-ml/2022/index.md

 ## Important dates

 * TBA, 2022: Paper submissions open
-* TBA, 2022: Paper submissions due **Deadline extended**
+* June 20, 2022: Paper submissions due
-* TBA, 2022: Paper decisions
+* July 13, 2022: Paper decisions
 * TBA, 2022: Camera ready due
-* TBA, 2022: all papers online
+* Sep 05, 2022: all papers online
 * TBA, 2022: satellite event **virtual**
-* TBA, 2022: day of the workshop (paper presentations and discussion) **virtual**
+* Sep 19-23, 2022: day of the workshop (paper presentations as posters and discussions)

 ## Programme

-This workshop is currently planned as an online event.
-For both events we will use [Zoom](https://zoom.com) as our online conference service.
+This workshop is [currently planned](https://2022.ecmlpkdd.org/index.php/2021/05/21/decision-to-organize-ecml-pkdd-2020-as-a-fully-virtual-conference/) as an hybrid event.
+We will use [Zoom](https://zoom.com) as our online conference service if not endorsed otherwise by the conference.
-We will publish the conference link on this website before the event.

 ### Preface Satellite Event